[ Printer Friendly Version ] [ Report Abuse ]

 "Get over yourself and come with me!"

-"I'm gonna lose my prefect badge for sure, maybe even be sent to Azkaban if I break anymore rules," I muttered under my breath.
+"That’s reassuring.
+I'm gonna lose my title as Head Girl for sure, maybe even be sent to Azkaban if I am caught breaking anymore rules," Lily muttered under her breath.

 "Hello Misses, how may Qwerty help you?"

 Lily automatically recoiled from the House Elf.
 She had seen them before in pictures and illustrations in her textbooks but she’d never seen one in real life- least of all an inch from her face as soon as she opened her eyes.
 In all the books she’d seen them in, there were cute, skinny little creatures with big heads and doe eyes, wearing potato sacks or pillow cases.